kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

 * V1.Pod.hostNetwork - There is no Windows OS support to share the host network
 * V1.Pod.dnsPolicy - ClusterFirstWithHostNet - is not supported because Host Networking is not supported on Windows.
 * V1.Pod.podSecurityContext - see [V1.PodSecurityContext](https://github.com/kubernetes/enhancements/blob/master/keps/sig-windows/20190103-windows-node-support.md#v1podsecuritycontext)
-* V1.Pod.shareProcessNamespace - this is an beta feature, and depends on Linux namespaces which are not implemented on Windows.
+* V1.Pod.shareProcessNamespace - this is a beta feature, and depends on Linux namespaces which are not implemented on Windows.
 Windows cannot share process namespaces or the container's root filesystem.
 Only the network can be shared.
 * V1.Pod.terminationGracePeriodSeconds - this is not fully implemented in Docker on Windows, see: [reference](https://github.com/moby/moby/issues/25982).
-The behavior today is that the ENTRYPOINT process is sent CTRL_SHUTDOWN_EVENT, then Windows waits 5 seconds by hardcoded default, and finally shuts down all processes using the normal Windows shutdown behavior.
+The behavior today is that the ENTRYPOINT process is sent CTRL_SHUTDOWN_EVENT, then Windows waits 5 seconds by default, and finally shuts down all processes using the normal Windows shutdown behavior.
 The 5 second default is actually in the Windows registry [inside the container](https://github.com/moby/moby/issues/25982#issuecomment-426441183), so it can be overridden when the container is built.
-* V1.Pod.volumeDevices - this is an beta feature, and is not implemented on Windows.
+* V1.Pod.volumeDevices - this is a beta feature, and is not implemented on Windows.
 Windows cannot attach raw block devices to pods.
 * V1.Pod.volumes - EmptyDir, Secret, ConfigMap, HostPath - all work and have tests in TestGrid
   * V1.emptyDirVolumeSource - the Node default medium is disk on Windows.
 Memory is not supported, as Windows does not have a built-in RAM disk.
 * V1.VolumeMount.mountPropagation - only MountPropagationHostToContainer is available.
 Windows cannot create mounts within a pod or project them back to the node.